 All around the world people were having high hopes about the Terra and LUNA and this recent crash was much more a lesson than a shock to people.
 Even after the losses faced by people, there are signs of positive remarks on it.
 As people understood that they can’t be solely investing their time or money on one single thing.

 One investor named Suryakant opened up about his thoughts on this event “Event after this event I am sure that there is immense potential to earn a high return in this space, which I want to continue exploring”.

-Someone else quoted that "We can't be solely dependent on one cryptocurrency, there are so many options available and that's why my money is divided accordingly and I'm well aware of how much I should be investing and how much is enough to trade and not lose all of my income".
+Someone else quoted that “We can’t be solely dependent on one cryptocurrency, there are so many options available.
+That’s why my money is divided accordingly.
+And I’m well aware of how much I should be investing and how much is enough to trade and not lose all of my income”.

 What’s the revival plan

 On Wednesday the founder of Terra USD shared his thoughts about the crash seen in the value of Terra USD and Luna.
 He stated that the value will be backed in reserves in the future by adjusting its complex pegging mechanism.